 The more effective a DMT is, the more risk of serious side effects.
 Beta interferons (along with glatiramer acetate) are the DMTs that are the least effective at controlling MS but have the lowest risk of serious side effects.
-They've been used for over 20 years so we know they're by and large safe with fewer serious side effects than DMTs in general.
+They've been used for nearly 30 years so we know they're safer with fewer serious side effects than DMTs in general.

 There's no evidence that beta interferons harm unborn babies.
 But they're not licensed to be used during pregnancy.
-As of 2019, the only DMT with a license for this is Copaxone, a brand of glatiramer acetate.
+You can take Copaxone, (a brand of glatiramer acetate) while you're pregnant if your neurologist thinks you need to.

 To be extra careful, if you're a woman who wants to try for a baby, one option is to stop your beta interferon up to a month before you try to get pregnant.
-30 Always talk to your neurologist first before deciding to stop taking your beta interferon.
+Always talk to your neurologist first before deciding to stop taking your beta interferon.
 For more information on getting pregnant see 'I want a child.
 Can I take beta interferons?'